 If you cannot make payments on time, try to talk to the creditor before it becomes an issue.
 If the problem is severe, speak to an attorney.
 (I am happy to talk to my former clients and try to help them stay on track.)

 Quick Note.
 CREDIT REPAIR IS A SCAM.
 You may receive solicitations from "credit repair" companies.
-Credit repair is a scam, and the services they are selling are worthless.
-There is no quick fix when it comes to credit issues.
+Credit repair is a scam, and the services they sell are worthless.
+Unfortunately, there is no quick fix when it comes to credit issues.
 But you can rebuild your credit systematically over time.

 Here are answers to some common questions about homes and mortgage loans after bankruptcy:

 Can I walk away from my home after my Chapter 13 bankruptcy?
 It depends.
 Chapter 13 does not discharge your secured loans in most cases unless you surrender the property in your Chapter 13 plan.
-If you surrendered the property in your Chapter 13 plan, then you can treat it the same as if you had discharged the debt in Chapter 7.
+However, if you surrendered the property in your Chapter 13 plan, you can treat it the same as if you had discharged the debt in Chapter 7.
 (See the prior paragraph.)

 Your liability for loans connected to the surrendered property will be discharged when you complete the bankruptcy.
-However, the property still has to go through the foreclosure process to remove your name from the title, unless you shorten the process by entering into a short sale or deed in lieu of foreclosure.
+However, the property still has to go through foreclosure to remove your name from the title unless you shorten the process by entering into a short sale or deed in lieu of foreclosure.